Display Contracts in NSW — What Needs to Be in Place Before Selling

 In New South Wales, a property cannot be marketed without a compliant Contract for Sale.

-This is often referred to as the “Display Contract”.
+This is commonly referred to as the “Display Contract”.

 The requirement exists to ensure that buyers have access to key information about the property before making decisions.